MaameNancy/Building-a-clock/README.md

-# UltraModern Clock
+#  Clock

 ## Overview

-UltraModern Clock is a feature-rich clock application built using React.
+ Clock is a feature-rich clock application built using React.
 It includes a variety of functionalities such as a standard clock, countdown timer, alarm, snooze button, world clock, stopwatch, and theme selection.
 The clock features a modern design with flipping pages animation for time changes.

 ## Features